 One Batch at a Time:

 Before kids, I used to spend hours upon hours prepping and baking multiple batches of cookies on the same day.
-With three jobs and a five year old, that doesn’t actually work too well for me (I know, shocking).
+With a full-time job and a sixe year old, that doesn’t quite work.
 These days, I double or triple a single recipe and work on just that one recipe.
 Since I make anywhere from 5-12 different kinds of cookies, I’ve learned that baking multiple batches at the same time can make for hectic prep.
 Working on a single recipe allows me to accomplish more in a smaller amount of time.

 Freeze and Bake: